milesmcc/personal/content/_index.md

 draft: false
 ---

 I'm a sophomore at Florida State University, where I study Computer Science and Applied Math.
-I am interested in distributed and low-latency sytems.
+I am interested in distributed and low-latency systems.

 ### Currently